 Her commitment to a learner-centered environment has strengthened SUNY Oswego's academic reputation, bringing national and international accreditation for the School of Education, the School of Business and programs in the arts.
 She launched two major fundraising campaigns and spearheaded a massive upgrade of campus technological capabilities, including wireless computing environments and "smart" technology in classrooms.

 Nationally, President Stanley serves on the American Council on Education's Commission on the Center for Effective Leadership.
-She is chair-elect on the board of directors of the American Association of State Colleges and Universities and co-chair, treasurer of AASCU's Millennium Leadership Initiative Executive Steering Committee.
+She chairs the board of directors of the American Association of State Colleges and Universities and co-chair, treasurer of AASCU's Millennium Leadership Initiative Executive Steering Committee.
 She is a charter signatory of the American College and University Presidents' Climate Commitment.
 She also serves on the executive committee of the New York Presidents for Climate Action Initiative.

 In the region, she chairs the board of directors of CenterState Corporation for Economic Opportunity and was formerly chairperson of the CenterState Development Foundation.
 She is a member of the Central New York Biotech Accelerator Advisory Board.
 For the Central New York Regional Economic Development Council, she co-chairs a transformational committee on Say Yes to Education.